mbgimot/GildedRose-Tech-Test/README.md

 * Scope to improve case statements.
 At the moment it relies on a identical match of the string used in the TextTest

 * Would've preferred using London TDD (mocking items for example) to explicitly test for dependency injections between classes

+* Consider Mixins rather than classes for quality and date methods

+* Consider making each item it's own class